Decide whether you need an extended car warranty using our helpful guide.

 Dealership Vs. Third-Party Extended Warranty

-Prospective customers who decide to purchase an extended warranty often want to know what company they should buy their warranty from.
+Prospective customers who decide to purchase extended warranty coverage often want to know what company they should buy their warranty from.
 Car manufacturers, such as General Motors, offer extended warranties as do third-party extended warranty companies.

 However, our review team has found that extended warranties from third-party providers work just as well for most customers and also save them considerable amounts of money.